yuanners/tp/docs/DeveloperGuide.md

 The general workflow of `/listorder` is as follows:

-1. User input is passed to `MoneyGoWhere`.
+1. `MoneyGoWhere` then creates a new `Command` object using the user input, whose constructor invokes `Parser#formatArguments` method to extract the arguments for each flag into a `Map`.
-2. `MoneyGoWhere` then passes it to the `Command` class, which uses the `Parser` class to extract the command as `listitem`.
+1. `Router#handleRoute` is then invoked to process the command and calls `Router#assistRoute` or `Router#promode` which invokes
-3. The obtained command is then passed back to `MoneyGoWhere`, which calls the `displayList` method in the `Menu` object that was initialized alongside `MoneyGoWhere`.
+   `MenuAssistant#displayList` method to run the `listitem` command.
-4. The menu items list will be printed onto the console.
+1. The menu items list will be printed onto the console.

 <hr>